 I – Visceral Attacks?
 More Like Victory Attacks

-To pull of this devastating move, you must fire your left handed weapon the moment before an enemy hits you with their attack.
+To pull off this devastating move, you must fire your left-handed weapon the moment before an enemy hits you with their attack.
 The timing is tricky and will take a fair amount of practice, but pulling this off has a great effect.
 The enemy is temporarily stunned and falls down, leaving you approximately one second to walk up to their soon-to-be corpse, and hit the attack button for a crushing final blow.